thomasbtnfr/2048-AI/README.md

 5. ### MCTS : Monte-Carlo Tree-Search

    The MCTS algorithm is an algorithm that explores the tree of possibilities.
 The root is the initial configuration of the grid.
-Each node is a configuration and its children are the following configurations accessible from the initial grid
+Each node is a configuration and its children are the following configurations accessible from the initial grid.

+## Heuristics

+For the Minmax and Expectimax algorithms, we tried different heuristics.

 ## Run an AI algorithm in the terminal or in web browser